 - seeks to involve faculty and students in the dissemination of results through publications, conference presentations, or other appropriate means, as well as through outreach activities to other current and prospective students.

 The deadline to apply for Summer 2015 awards is January 30, 2015.

 Summer Fellows Brochure

-The VFIC Mednick Fund annually supports a $2,000 summer research fellowship for a faculty member from each of the Virginia Foundation for Independent Colleges (VFIC) member institutions.
+The VFIC Mednick Fund annually supports a summer research fellowship for a faculty member from each of the Virginia Foundation for Independent Colleges (VFIC) member institutions.
 Projects in all disciplines are eligible for support, and funds may be spent for travel, supplies, or many other research-related expenses.
 Funds may not be spent on stipends or wages, capital equipment, or registration fees.
 Because only one application per institution may be submitted, MBC conducts an internal review of applications.
-The internal submission date is usually in mid-February.
+The internal submission date for 2015 applications is February 10, 2015.
+The award amount will be $2,400.
 For further information, contact Lydia Petersson, Terri Walker, or a previous Mednick recipient.